HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Problem Setup: Diffusion Model Alignment

 \subsection{Aligning Diffusion Model with Reward}

-\textbf{Conditional diffusion models and score functions.} We consider conditional diffusion models that learn a distribution $p_\theta(\bx|\bc)$ with $\bc$ denotes the conditioning variable.
+{\textbf{Conditional diffusion models and score functions.}} We consider conditional diffusion models that learn a distribution $p_\theta(\bx|\bc)$ with $\bc$ denotes the conditioning variable.
 It is trained to generate samples through a reverse diffusion process via denoising a sampled noise $\bx_T$ under the control conditioning on $\bc$.
 For image generation, $\bc$ is the input prompts indicating user's instruction for the generated contents.
 We resort to discrete score-based model with the variance-preserving setting \cite{DDPM, DDIM} for better discussion, and its sampling formula is:

-where $\mathbf{x}_t \sim \mathcal{N}(\sqrt{\bar{\alpha}_t}\mathbf{x}_0, \sigma_t^2 \mathbf{I})$, $\bar{\alpha}_t = \prod_{i=1}^{t}(1-\beta_i)$, $\sigma_t=\sqrt{1 - \bar{\alpha}_t}$, and $\beta_t$ is a linearly increasing noise scheduler.
-This iterative denoising process forms a trajectory $\{\bx_t\}_{t=T}^0$ in the latent space, gradually transforming the noise $\mathbf{x}_T$ into a clean sample $\mathbf{x}_0$ reflecting the input prompt $\mathbf{c}$.
+where $\bx_t \sim \mathcal{N}(\sqrt{\bar{\alpha}_t}\bx_0, \sigma_t^2 \bI)$, $\bar{\alpha}_t = \prod_{i=1}^{t}(1-\beta_i)$, $\sigma_t=\sqrt{1 - \bar{\alpha}_t}$, and $\beta_t$ is a linearly increasing noise scheduler.
+This iterative denoising process forms a \emph{trajectory} $\{\bx_t\}_{t=T}^0$ in the latent space, gradually transforming the noise $\bx_T$ into a clean sample $\bx_0$ reflecting the input prompt $\bc$.

-\textbf{Diffusion model alignment with reward.} While existing T2I models demonstrate strong generative capabilities, the results frequently fall short of user expectations, showing poor visual appeal and semantic inconsistency with the input prompts.
-This limitation arises because the score functions are learned from large-scale uncurated datasets, which diverge from distribution of human preferences.
-To bridge this gap, diffusion model alignment is introduced to enhance the consistency between the generated images and human user preferences.
+{\textbf{Diffusion model alignment with reward.}} While existing T2I models demonstrate strong generative capabilities, their outputs often fall short of user expectations in visual quality and prompt semantic consistency.
+This limitation arises because the denoising objective optimizes for data reconstruction rather than human preference, and the learned score functions reflect the statistics of large-scale uncurated training data rather than the distribution of visually and semantically preferred outputs.
+Diffusion model alignment \cite{Alignment} is introduced to bridge this gap.

-Relying on human preference data \cite{HPS, hpsv3, PickAPic}, we can obtain a reward model $R(\bx)$ that captures human preference, \eg, aesthetic preference \cite{Aesthetic}.
-Through connecting with the condition $\bc$, the reward model can be formulated as $R(\bx, \bc)$, which can be assumed to partially capture the consistency between $\bx$ and $\bc$ together with the visual aesthetic preference.
-It can be explicitly learned from preference data or implicitly modeled directly using data.
-Given a learned $p_\theta(\bx|\bc)$ and a reward model, diffusion model alignment can be formulated as solving for a new distribution:
+Relying on human preference data \cite{HPS, hpsv3, PickAPic}, a reward model $R(\bx)$ can be obtained to capture human preference, \eg, aesthetic preference \cite{Aesthetic}.
+Conditioning on $\bc$, the reward model $R(\bx, \bc)$ can be formulated and assumed to partially capture the consistency between $\bx$ and $\bc$ as well as visual aesthetic preference.
+It can be learned explicitly from preference data or implicitly from raw data.

+Given a learned $p_\theta(\bx|\bc)$ and a reward model, diffusion model alignment can be formulated as solving for a new tilted distribution \cite{DPO,DAS}: